filinvadim/warpnet/README.md

 # WARPNET

-## !
-General principles of Warp Network !
+## General Principles of the Warp Network

-- warpnet must be independent of any third party services
+1. WarpNet must operate independently of any third-party services.
-- warpnet must be independent of any third party technologies
+2. WarpNet must not rely on any proprietary or third-party technologies.
-- warpnet node must be represented as a single executable file
+3. A WarpNet node must be distributed as a single executable file.
-- warpnet must be a multiplatform service
+4. WarpNet must be a cross-platform solution.
-- warpnet must be a singleton node that running on a machine, but it could have as many aliases as needed
+5. Only one WarpNet member node may run on a single machine, but it may have multiple aliases.
-- warpnet member node must be managed only by node consensus
+6. WarpNet member nodes must be governed solely by network consensus.
-- warpnet business node could have centralized management
+7. WarpNet business nodes may allow centralized management.
-- warpnet node must store private data only at host machine
+8. A WarpNet node must store private data only on the local host machine.
-- warpnet member node must not be developed by a single programmer
+9. WarpNet member nodes must not be developed or controlled by a single individual.
-- warpnet contents must be moderated without any human being intervention
+10. Content on WarpNet must be moderated automatically, without human intervention.
-- warpnet bootstrap node hosting must be rewarded
+11. Hosting a WarpNet bootstrap node must be incentivized with rewards.
-- warpnet node owners take full personal responsibility for the content their upload
+12. Node owners bear full personal responsibility for any content they upload to WarpNet.

 ## Requirements
     golang >=1.24